If you are looking for a sign the economy is still in need of repair, you can find it at Lowe's. A struggling economy and continued turmoil...

-Niblock said he was hopeful to see some dollars from consumers using their economic stimulus checks to do minor repairs and improvements to their homes.
+Niblock said he was hopeful of seeing some dollars from consumers using their economic-stimulus checks to do minor repairs and improvements to their homes.

 “We don’t know what the full impact of the economic stimulus will be,” Niblock said.
 “It will be a benefit.
 How much is hard to determine.”